HueNguyenSE/tac-tac-toe-v2/README.md

 ## For improvements

-[ ]  Set timer for each move.
+- [ ]  Set timer for each move.
-[ ] Find a better solution for displaying the game board grid in terms of customisable columns and rows.
+- [ ] Find a better solution for displaying the game board grid in terms of customisable columns and rows.
 I have decided not handle this feature.
 In the current version, I have provided the fixed choices of grids for a better display.
-[ ] Build a smart bot for human players to play against.
+- [ ] Build a smart bot for human players to play against
-[x] Reset game.
+- [x] Reset game.
-[ ] Write test cases.
+- [ ] Write test cases.

 ## Acknowledgements